bradyjoslin/assembllm/README.md

 The provided plug-in configuration is used to define an [Extism manifest](https://extism.org/docs/concepts/manifest/) that `assembllm` uses to load the Wasm module, grant it the relevant permissions, and provide configuration data.
 Wasm is sandboxed by default, unable to access the filesystem, make network calls, or access system information like environment variables unless explicitly granted by the host.

-In this sample configuration file we're importing a plug-in named `openai` whose Wasm source is loaded from a remote URL.
+Let's walk through a sample configuration as defined below.
+We're importing a plug-in named `openai` whose Wasm source is loaded from a remote URL.
 A hash is provided to confirm the integrity of the Wasm source.
 The `apiKey` for the plug-in will be loaded from an environment variable named `OPENAI_API_KEY` and passed as a configuration value to the plug-in.
-The base URL the plug-in will use to make API calls, granting the plug-in permission to call that resource as an allowed host.
+The base URL the plug-in will use to make API calls to the OpenAI API is provided, granting the plug-in permission to call that resource as an allowed host.
 Lastly, we set a default model, which is passed as a configuration value to the plug-in.

 ```yml
 completion-plugins: